SophiaVeritas/Draw1/README.md

 # Draw1
 Uses C# and GDI+ for testing possible use in future CAD programs.
+(SCREEN SHOTS PROVIDED)

 This was a rainy day project where the goal was to only spend an hour or two.
 This is a good refrence for some one just learning.
 It provides a chance to see drawing simple primatives, lines, circles, color changes, brushes, linear gradients, writing strings, simple collision detection of points and lines.